OctopusDeployLabs/SpaceCloner/docs/HowScopeCloningWorks.md

 - `ErrorUnlessPartialMatch`: An **Error** will be thrown unless a partial match on the scoping is found.
 For example, the source has `Development` and `Test`, an error will be thrown unless the destination has `Development` OR `Test`.
 - `SkipUnlessPartialMatch`: The item (variable, account, step, etc.) will be excluded or skipped unless a partial match is found.
 For example, the source has `Development` and `Test`, the item will be skipped unless `Development` OR `Test`.
 - `IgnoreMismatch`: The item will be cloned regardless of matching.
+- `IgnoreMismatchOnNewLeaveExistingAlone`: The item will be cloned when it is new and scoping doesn't match.
+Otherwise it will leave that already exists alone.

 The data is: